 - Drain potatoes and pat dry with a large kitchen towel or paper towels.

-- Place potatoes in a single layer on a large baking sheet and drizzle with olive oil and sprinkle with salt.
+- Place potatoes in a single layer (ok if a few are overlapping) on a large baking sheet.
+Drizzle with the olive oil and sprinkle with salt, then toss to combine.

-- Bake at 450 degrees for 20 minutes, flip potatoes over and continue cooking for another 20 minutes.
+- Bake the potatoes for 20 minutes, flip potatoes over and continue cooking for another 20 minutes.

-- Whisk in the flour and allow to cook for 1-2 minutes.
+- Whisk in the flour and cook, stirring constantly for 1 minute.

 - Very slowly add in the milk whisking constantly.

-- Add cheese 1 cup at a time stirring after each addition.
+- Remove the pan from the heat and add the cheese 1 cup at a time stirring after each addition.